Nepal's apex court orders appointment of Deuba as prime minister; reinstates dissolved lower house | Politics

 A five-member Constitutional Bench of the Supreme Court led by Chief Justice Cholendra Shumsher Rana issued the verdict stating that President Bhandari's decision to dissolve the lower house upon a recommendation of Prime Minister K P Sharma Oli was an unconstitutional act, delivering a major blow to the veteran Communist leader who was preparing for snap polls.

-The court also ordered summoning new session of House of Representatives at 5 PM on July 18.
+The court also ordered summoning a new session of the House of Representatives at 5 PM on July 18.

 Chief Justice Rana also said that the bench has concluded that party whip does not apply when lawmakers take part in the voting to elect new Prime Minister as per Article 76(5) of the Constitution.